PacktPublishing/Linux-Kernel-Programming/Further_Reading.md

 - A wiki page (from the SEALS project I maintain, see the following) with instructions on downloading and installing the latest ARM Linaro toolchain (a popular one) is available [here](https://github.com/kaiwan/seals/wiki/HOWTO-Install-required-packages-on-the-Host-for-SEALS)

+- Learn how to install many apps on Ubuntu/CentOS/Debian/etc via the [Installi web guide](https://installati.one/)

 Some useful tooling, drivers, and so on, created exclusively by me: